-EOA Chair, Andrew Clements provided an update at the Conference on our work on the ESS reform agenda, much of which came to fruition in the Federal Budget announcements a couple of weeks previously.
-Particularly welcomed was the removal of 'the cessation of employment taxing point' for tax-deferred ESS.
-EOA's 'Experts Panel' commenced work immediately on our submission to the Government's consultation on the "Exposure Draft" for the proposed legislative amendments implementing the reforms.
-The Parliamentary Inquiry into the Tax Treatment of Employee Share Schemes also completed its report, which was released in August, 2021 which recommended a range of key reforms and regulatory initiatives along the lines advocated for by EOA.
+Last year saw progress on EOA's ESS reform agenda.
+EOA welcomed the removal of 'the cessation of employment taxing point' for tax-deferred ESS together with the introduction of a specific corporate regulatory regime to deal with offers of employee equity.
+The Parliamentary Inquiry into the Tax Treatment of Employee Share Schemes completed its report (released in August 2021) which recommended a range of key reforms and regulatory initiatives along the lines advocated for by EOA.
+A key focus for our organisation is to promote and develop the recommendations made by that inquiry.